ietf-wg-cellar/matroska-specification/chapters.md

 ### Example 2 : nested chapters

-In this example an (existing) album is split into different chapters, and one of them contain another splitting.
+In this example an (existing) album is split into different chapters, and one of them contains another splitting.

 #### The Micronauts "Bleep To Bleep"